17 Best Customer Support Platform Portals in 2025

 Features

-- Salesforce Service Cloud blends your team’s expertise with AI resourcefulness to optimize customer interactions through features like AI-powered chatbots and intelligent case routing.
+- Access to Salesforce AI: This lets you combine team experience with AI chatbots and routing tools to optimize customer interactions through features like chatbots and intelligent case routing.

 Ideal Users

-Businesses of all sizes, particularly those already working with Salesforce tools, will find the platform optimal for boosting their customer service operations.
+Businesses of all sizes using Salesforce tools will improve customer service operations with the platform.
 It is particularly beneficial for organizations with complex service needs across multiple channels, especially those in retail, financial data management, and technology.

 Pricing

-Get started with Salesforce Service Cloud for only $25/month per user (billed monthly) and get case management tools and a knowledge base system.
-The $100/month per user (billed monthly) gets you an omnichannel routing system so you can match the right expert agent with the right case and solve problems without many headaches.
+Get started with Salesforce Service Cloud for $25/month per user (billed monthly) and get case management tools and a knowledge base system.
+The $100/month per user (billed monthly) gets you an omnichannel routing system so you can match the right expert agent with the right case and solve problems faster and more accurately.

 The Bottom Line